jlgriff/svdp-authorization/README.md

 # Installation

-This repo can be used as a dependency by pulling it from from the [public GitHub repository](https://github.com/jlgriff/svdp-authorization).
+This repo can be used as a dependency by pulling it from from the [private GitHub repository](https://github.com/jlgriff/svdp-authorization).
+The user must have access to the private repository before adding it as a dependency.

 To do this, the following can be added to the `dependencies` block in the project's `package.json`:

 ```
 "svdp-authorization": "git+ssh://git@github.com:jlgriff/svdp-authorization.git#main"